truthcoin/www.truthcoin.info/_posts/2021-10-15-security-budget-ii-mm.md

 The same goes for anything that Bitcoin has, that people like.
 Wherever BTC has good Layer2s, a competitor can emulate them.
 Wherever BTC has costs, a competitor can make a cheaper version.

 ### C. The Fundamental Dilemma

-The **fundamental dilemma** is this: the transaction fees have to be *large enough* to deter attackers (who might try to harass Layer1), but NOT large enough to deter users (who might want to switch to different Layer1).
+The **fundamental dilemma** is this: transaction fees must be *large enough* to deter attackers (who might try to harass Layer1), but NOT large enough to deter users (who might want to switch to different Layer1).
 But the final total, cannot be both large and small at once.

 ---